-InterNACHI Standards of Practice Link (click to read)
+InterNACHI Standards of Practice Link Oregon Standards of Practice Link (click to read)

 TEXT COLOR SIGNIFICANCE:

 GREEN text is general information, observations, descriptions, and information regarding the condition of the systems and components of the home.
 These include comments of deficiencies which are less significant, but should be addressed.